Overview

 b.
 1990; Reading, PA; lives and works in Philadelphia, PA

-Sallade’s process is technically complex and distinct, born partially out of an arts education at The Pennsylvania Academy of The Fine Arts in Philadelphia that allowed her to follow, develop and experiment with her unrestricted curiosities.
-Using controlled chemical reactions and manipulating multiple materials, including glass, silver nitrate, mylar and resin, the artist produces multi-layered reflective creations.
-Both analytical and intuitive, the artist employs math, optics, memory and play to create evocative gestural works that walk the line between image and object.
-Constantly wondering how she can divest herself from the material and instead use it as a learning tool, the artist commits to working from an energizing humility rather than an exhausting ego.
+Sallade’s process is technically complex and distinct, born partially from an arts education at The Pennsylvania Academy of Fine Arts in Philadelphia that allowed her to follow, develop, and experiment with her unrestricted curiosities.
+Using controlled chemical reactions and manipulating multiple materials, including glass, silver nitrate, mylar, and resin the artist produces multi-layered reflective creations.
+Both analytical and intuitive, the artist actively employs math, optics, memory, and play, relying on the entangled and indeterminate qualities of both glass and light to create evocative gestural works.
 Instead of planning every step of the process and resigning to a predetermined outcome, the artist allows the process to surprise her.
-Often working on multiple projects and ideas at once, Sallade never knows what layers will end up together in the end.
-Inspired by artists such as Pat Steir and Gerhardt Richter, Sallade’s mission as an artist is to create utilitarian objects, meant to challenge her viewers to think critically, pay closer attention and take a moment for contemplation.
+Often working on multiple projects and ideas at once, Sallade never knows what layers will end up together.
+Inspired by artists such as Pat Steir and Gerhardt Richter, Sallade’s mission as an artist is to create utilitarian objects meant to challenge her viewers to think critically, pay closer attention, and take a moment for contemplation.

-Laura Sallade has exhibited throughout Pennsylvania, Massachusetts, New York, Montana and Maryland, including group exhibitions at the Piano Craft Gallery in Boston, MA (2022), the Ann Marie Sculpture Garden & Art Center in Solomons, MD (2021), and the Woodmere Art Museum in Chestnut Hill, PA (2015).
+Laura Sallade has exhibited throughout Pennsylvania, New York, Montana, and Maryland, including group exhibitions at the Piano Craft Gallery in Boston, MA (2022); the Ann Marie Sculpture Garden & Art Center in Solomons, MD (2021); and the Woodmere Art Museum in Chestnut Hill, PA (2015).
 She obtained a Certificate in Sculpture from The Pennsylvania Academy of The Fine Arts in Philadelphia in 2013 and, during her studies, was awarded numerous grants and scholarships including the PAFA Fellowship Prize, the Richard C. Von Hess Travel Scholarship, the Susan Land Memorial Prize for Printmaking, and the Wolf Scholarship in Honor of Peter Paone.
-Sallade was selected for the Lackland Well Artist in Residence (2021), the Longwood University Visiting Artist (2021) and the NextFab Artisan Accelerator Fellowship (2021).
-She has recently been awarded the Michael Tomassoni Scholarship (2021), the Jurors Award from the Ann Marie Sculpture Garden & Art Center in Solomons, MD (2021) and Philly Current Magazine’s ‘Best of Philadelphia’ (2019).
+Sallade was selected for the Sim Residency in Reykjavik, Iceland (2023), the Lackland Well Artist in Residence (2021), the Longwood University Visiting Artist (2021), and the NextFab Artisan Accelerator Fellowship (2021).
+She has recently been awarded the Michael Tomassoni Scholarship (2021), the Jurors Award from the Ann Marie Sculpture Garden & Art Center in Solomons, MD (2021), and Philly Current Magazine’s ‘Best of Philadelphia’ (2019).
 Sallade’s work has been commissioned for the permanent collections of the Ritz Carlton in Amelia Island, FL, Temple University in Philadelphia, PA, the Atlantic Aviation Airport in Philadelphia, PA, Vail Resort in Vail, CO, Anthropologie Clothing Stores in Philadelphia, PA & New York City, NY, and Dualtone Music Group in Nashville, TN.
-Her artwork is found in private collections around the world in cities such as Paris, Philadelphia, New York City, San Diego, Marseille and Nantucket.
+Her artwork is found in private collections around the world in cities such as Paris, Philadelphia, New York City, San Diego, Marseille, and Nantucket.
 The artist lives and works in Philadelphia, PA.

 Exhibitions